YukiMabuchi/hello-world/README.md

 # hello-world
 first one

-Hi, my name if Yuki.
+Hi, my name is Yuki.
 I like to create games especially using Unity engine.